-Editor’s note: Earlier this week, the UK-based grocery store chain Iceland announced that it would stop using palm oil in its own brand products by the end of 2018, the BBC reported.
+Editor’s note: In April 2018, the UK-based grocery store chain Iceland announced that it would stop using palm oil in its own brand products by the end of 2018, the BBC reported.

 In this post from 2014, John Buchanan, vice president of sustainable production for Conservation International’s Center for Environmental Leadership in Business, talks about why a boycott of palm oil is the wrong idea.